December 17, 2020

 There’s just never been a way to simplify the process of selecting, shipping, and tracking corporate gifts.
 With Sendoso, these issues are eliminated.

-Our customers use our Sending Platform for all sorts of use cases:
+Our customers use our Sending Platform for success in all sorts of use cases:

-- Congratulate customers for reaching a business milestone
+- Congratulating customers for reaching a business milestone

-- Encourage existing customers to renew their plan
+- Encouraging existing customers to renew their plan

 - Diffusing tough situations with unhappy customers

-Sendoso enables you to choose quality personalized gifts from our warehouse.
-Or you can choose items from places like Amazon.
-Our professionals will ship it for you using unique, branded packaging.
-Plus, we’ll include a hand-written note.
+Sendoso enables you to choose quality personalized gifts from our warehouse, from our vendors, or from places like Amazon.
+Our professionals will ship it for you using your unique, branded packaging.
+Plus, we’ll include a hand-written note if you’d like.

 You can then follow your shipment via the platform to track all of your gifts.
-There’s even a reporting feature to show the success of your campaigns.
+There’s even a Dashboard & Analytics reporting feature to show the success of your campaigns.

-Ready to see how it can help you improve customer relationships?
-Then contact Sendoso today!
+Ready to see how we can help you improve customer relationships?
+Request a demo today and experience Sendoso for yourself.